Aigerim-Zh/Amazon-Vine-Analysis/README.md

 ![](https://github.com/Aigerim-Zh/Amazon-Vine-Analysis/blob/main/Images/Deliverable%202/total_votes_20_or_more.png)

-* Then, further filtered the dataset to the percentage of helpful votes equal to or greater than 50.
+* Then further filtered the dataset to the percentage of helpful votes equal to or greater than 50.

 ![](https://github.com/Aigerim-Zh/Amazon-Vine-Analysis/blob/main/Images/Deliverable%202/helpful_votes_50%25.png)